[Five Fixes] Why Are My Messages Green When They Should Be Blue?

 Part 4: Conclusion

-After reading this post, you must know more about why your green messages turn blue and how to fix it.
-In my opinion, TunesKit iOS System Recovery is the best choice for you to fix iMessage and solve this problem.
+After reading this post, you must get the answer to the question - why are my messages green when they should be blue?
+Most of the time, iMessage just needs a simple fix to get back to normal.
+TunesKit iOS System Recovery is the best choice for you to fix iMessage not working and solve green messages to blue.
 You can try this method first, and share your opinions with us in the comments section.